bbenneddyy/insightcopy3/README.md

 - Archive previous participants

 > [!CAUTION]
-> DO NOT delete the previous data because it will break cerfitication verification
+> DO NOT delete the previous data because it will break certificate verification

 ## Dependencies